williapa/Movie-Tables/readme.md

 	Using a browser extension lets you cut out the middle-men: replace selenium & backend server.
 	Saving data in local storage lets your data persist offline, still allowing CSV download or database upload.
 	Result: Does More With Less Code.

+## Setup
+clone this repository.
+Add jquery and jquery datatables plugin (Js and css) to a libs/ folder.
+Look at the script tags in he frontend html files if you aren't sure where they belong.
+In chrome, open settings -> more tools -> extensions.
+Check the "Devloper mode" box.
+Click "load unpacked extension".
+Select the folder of the cloned repository.
+Make sure the extension loads and is enabled.
+You should see an icon for the extension in the toolbar.
+To run, click the toolbar icon.
+You can also navigate directly to chrome:extension/extension-id/ + the directory of the page you want to view.
+This was tested ONLY with the latest edition of chrome.